swanysimon/Dotfiles/README.md

 ## Organization ##

-While this is just a personal storage repository of sorts, I've spent a lot of time thinking about how to best organize all of its content.

-In the top-level directory, you will find:
+This is a personal repository, so not everything has to make sense to you.
+Roughly speaking:

-  - Some configuration files that shouldn't go in the `config` directory, like files that should be in the user's home directory.
+  - Shell configuration, live in the `shell` directory.
+The `profile` and `bashrc` files are the only ones that should be symlinked in the home directory.

-  - Configuration files that need to be manually loaded, like my ad blocking configuration and my Mac OS terminal settings.

-The important files in the repository live in the `config` directory (unless they're for `vim`, in which case you should look at the `vim` directory).

-Almost all of my environment configuration happens in the `bashrc` file or in the `config/bash` directory.
-I've made it extensible, as well, so non-public information can be sourced effectively from the `local_config` or `sourcing` directories.
-This lets me use the same base configuration files everywhere I go and simply treat my non-public information as a plugin.
-It's a strategy that has worked very well for me and I would highly recommend it to everyone.
+  - Executables I want on my `PATH` are in the `bin` directory.

+  - Configuration for vetted programs can be found in the `config` directory.
+    This directory should be symlinked into the home directory.

+  - My browser configuration (really just ad blocker additions) can be found in the 'browser' directory.

+  - MacOS-specific configurations can be found under the `macos` directory.

+  - Linux-specific configurations can be found under the `linux` directory.

+  - Secret shell configurations should be placed into `shell/hidden`.
+These files are ignored by git, but my `bashrc` looks into that directory to source files with a `.sh` extension. **Make sure you confirm that the current shell is bash before putting bash-specific configurations into the hidden directory**.

 ## Setup ##

-Setting up is straightforward, but time consuming.
-While this could be automated away, it doesn't seem worth the effort at the moment.
-This is likely not the complete setup, but just the parts I remember to document.
+Setting up is straightforward, if a little time consuming.
+I'm considering using Ansible for this in the future, but it's not like I'm setting up a new system every week.
+These instructions may not be comprehensive, as I only fill them out when I'm establishing a new system.

 ### Dependencies ###